-This way might be much quicker and more accurate to work out the scale and offset for your current sensor.
+This way can be quicker to work out the scale and offset values for your current sensor.
 It requires you to strap your quad on the bench, attach a power meter to the quad so you can measure the actual voltage and current draw while running the motors.

-This way can be dangerous, so do it at your own risk.
-You could also put reverse props on the motors so they don’t spin up but down.
+However this way can be dangerous, therefore do this at your own risk.
+You can make it safer by putting the opposite props on so they don’t spin up but down.

 You will need a power meter (watt meter) to begin with: https://oscarliang.com/turnigy-7in1-mega-watt-meter/ or this http://bit.ly/2pcP4Eg

 I found it more reliable to use the motor tab in Betaflight to spin up the motors.
 You can use your radio transmitter to arm your quad and throttle up, but when PID controller is active, motors speed tend to change constantly which can affect the accuracy of your current readings.
 Motor tab gives you a more stable reading.

 First you are going to notice there is small current draw when the motors are idle, that’s normal because your FC, RX, ESC etc are drawing current.
 If the difference between power meter and OSD is within 0.1A, you can safely ignore it.
 If it’s larger than 0.1A, you can adjust the offset to make it as close to the power meter as possible.
 Normally, offset at 0 works for most current sensors I have come across with.